hpowell20/cs2063-master/Lab1/README.md

 Being able to identify what is occurring within your application at certain points in the running cycle is important for any development process.
 Android Studio offers the ability to have log messages printed to the console.

 1. Open the _MainActivity.java_ class file
-2. Immediately after the class decalration add the following string:
+2. Immediately after the class declaration add the following string:

 ```java
 private static final String TAG = "MainActivity";